Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Difference! (continued)

+What do we want?

+--

-If we were able to set each Dog's name, breed, and age to different internal states, while retaining hidden internal properties for each object, then we would achieve our goal.
+We want to set each Dog's name, breed, and age to different internal states, while retaining hidden internal properties for each object.

 --